Aeromavericks/Triton-old/pi/pi_README.md

 The socket module is used to create a TCP server that users can connect to.
 The server listens for commands to control the valves and sends the latest sensor readings.
 Uses multi-threading to accept and serve multiple users.

+The Pi is assigned a static IP address to help users connect to the TCP server.

 For questions and troubleshooting, please contact:
 Nihal Kumarswamy
 nihal.kumarswamy@mavs.uta.edu